goldstack/goldstack/CONTRIBUTING.template.md

 - A `template.json` file describing some template metadata
 - A `goldstack.json` file describing the configuration for deployments
-- A set of JSON schemas describing the template configuration.
+- A set of JSON schemas describing the template configuration in the folder `schemas/`.
 This is used to automatically render the Web interface for defining template configuration.
+- A set of documentation files rendered in HTML in the folder `docs/`.
+This is used in the template configuration dialogue.
 - A `build.json` file that provides information which files should be included in the template and allows for some file modifications.

 Creating a new template will involve the following: